Nivolumab (Opdivo)

 Opdivo is approved for:

-• Patients with esophageal squamous cell carcinoma that is advanced and cannot be removed by surgery or has spread to other parts of the body.
+• Adult patients with esophageal squamous cell carcinoma that is advanced and cannot be removed by surgery or has spread to other parts of the body, and who have not yet received treatment for their advanced disease.
 In such cases, Opdivo is used in combination with a fluoropyrimidine- and platinum-containing chemotherapy OR in combination with ipilimumab (Yervoy).

 • Patients with esophageal squamous cell carcinoma that is advanced and cannot be removed by surgery, has come back, or has spread to other parts of the body, and who have been previously treated with fluoropyrimidine- and platinum-containing chemotherapy.
+In such cases, Opdivo is used by itself.

 Advanced stomach cancer